Three Economics Essential Questions For Your Social Studies Class

 More About Essential Questions and Thematic Curricula

 Economics is one of five themes that I focus on throughout my course.
-You should also take a look at these posts on essential questions related to Civics, Conflict, Equality, and the Movement of Peoples.
+Take a look at this post for a complete set of essential questions about those five themes.

 You ought to check out Dr. Beth Rubin’s book, Making Citizens: Transforming Civic Learning for Diverse Social Studies Classrooms.
 I learned a lot from it on how to integrate themes and essential questions into my course, and it’s an excellent read if you want to dig into this stuff more.
 This blog post also offers some ideas about the topic.